Former DOJ Prosecutor Jonathan Kravis Joins Munger, Tolles & Olson as Partner

 “Working in public service is one of the highest callings, and I’m honored to have spent more than a decade at the U.S. Department of Justice and in the White House,” Mr. Kravis said.
 “But I’ve always known that I also wanted to work in a law firm, and Munger, Tolles & Olson’s reputation is unparalleled.
-Equally important is the firm’s business model, which includes a one-to-one ratio of partners to associates and a strong mentoring culture.
+Equally important is the firm’s business model, which includes a low ratio of partners to associates and a strong mentoring culture.
 Having built and led teams at the DOJ, I look forward to helping develop our more junior attorneys while collaborating with my colleagues to expand our Washington office.”

 After resigning from the U.S. Department of Justice earlier this year, Mr. Kravis took a temporary assignment with the Washington, D.C.
 Office of Attorney General as special counsel for public corruption, where he advised on the creation, organization and structure of its Public Corruption Section, and potential legislation that could facilitate the section’s work.

 “Jonathan is not just a superstar trial lawyer, he is a person of deep conviction and unflinching integrity,” Mr. Verrilli said.
 “Our paths had crossed while working in the Obama administration, and I look forward to practicing together at Munger, Tolles & Olson as we continue to add strength and depth to our D.C. presence.”